-17.12.3 The Basel Committee has suggested that in cases where the national implementation of Basel III rules applies a more conservative definition of an element (e.g., components and criteria of regulatory capital, regulatory adjustments etc.), national authorities may choose between one of the two approaches listed below for the purpose of disclosure:
+17.12.3 The Basel Committee has suggested that in cases where the national implementation of Basel III rules85 applies a more conservative definition of an element (e.g., components and criteria of regulatory capital, regulatory adjustments etc.), national authorities may choose between one of the two approaches listed below for the purpose of disclosure:

-Approach 1: In the national version of the template, AIFIs are required to maintain the same definitions of all rows.
+Approach 1: In the national version of the template, AIFIs are required to maintain the same definitions86 of all rows.
 Further, AIFIs will have to report the impact of the more conservative national definition in the rows exclusively designated for national specific adjustments.

-Approach 2: In the national version of the template, AIFIs are required to use the definitions of elements as implemented in that jurisdiction, clearly labelling them as being different from the Basel III minimum definition, and AIFIs are required to separately disclose the impact of each of these different definitions in the notes to the template.
+Approach 2: In the national version of the template, AIFIs are required to use the definitions of elements as implemented in that jurisdiction87, clearly labelling them as being different from the Basel III minimum definition88, and AIFIs are required to separately disclose the impact of each of these different definitions in the notes to the template.

 17.12.4 The aim of both the approaches is to provide all the information necessary to enable market participants to calculate the capital of AIFIs on a common basis.
 In the Indian context, Approach 2 appears to be more practical and less burdensome for AIFIs than the Approach 1.
 Under the Approach 2, AIFIs have to furnish data based on the definition of capital / regulatory adjustments as implemented in India.
 The difference with the Basel III minimum can be separately disclosed and explained in notes to the templates.
-This way of disclosure will be more relevant and comprehensible to a larger number of users of
+This way of disclosure will be more relevant and comprehensible to a larger number of users of disclosures more specifically, the domestic users.
+At the same time, information provided in the notes to the templates to indicate differences from Basel III minimum will help facilitate cross-jurisdictional comparison of AIFIs' capital, should users desire.
+Accordingly, the disclosure templates have been customised, keeping in view the consistency and comparability of disclosures.

-&lt;sup>85 As defined in the DBOD.No.BP.BC.98/21.06.201/2011-12 dated May 2, 2012 addressed to banks on Guidelines on Implementation of Basel III Capital Regulations in India.
+85 As defined in the DBOD.No.BP.BC.98/21.06.201/2011-12 dated May 2, 2012 addressed to banks on Guidelines on Implementation of Basel III Capital Regulations in India.

-&lt;sup>86 Basel III: A global regulatory framework for more resilient banks and banking systems, December 2010 (rev June 2011).
+86 Basel III: A global regulatory framework for more resilient banks and banking systems, December 2010 (rev June 2011).

-&lt;sup>87As defined in the DBOD.No.BP.BC.98/21.06.201/2011-12 dated May 2, 2012 addressed to banks on Guidelines on Implementation of Basel III Capital Regulations in India.
+87As defined in the DBOD.No.BP.BC.98/21.06.201/2011-12 dated May 2, 2012 addressed to banks on Guidelines on Implementation of Basel III Capital Regulations in India.

-&lt;sup>88Basel III: A global regulatory framework for more resilient banks and banking systems, December 2010 (rev June 2011).
+88Basel III: A global regulatory framework for more resilient banks and banking systems, December 2010 (rev June 2011).